 The voice of the customer translated into the voice of the engineer.

-To design a product well, a design teams needs to know what it is they are designing, and what the end-users will expect from it.
+To design a product well, design teams need to know what it is they are designing, and what the end-users will expect from it.
 Quality Function Deployment is a systematic approach to design based on a close awareness of customer desires, coupled with the integration of corporate functional groups.
-It consists in translating customer desires (for example, the ease of writing for a pen) into design characteristics (pen ink viscosity, pressure on ball-point) for each stage of the product development.
+It consists of translating customer desires (for example, the ease of writing for a pen) into design characteristics (pen ink viscosity, pressure on ball-point) for each stage of the product development.
 Quality function deployment (QFD) is a tool that is sometimes referred to as the “voice of the customer,” or as the “house of quality.”
 Quality function deployment has been described as a process to ensure that the customers’ wants and, needs are heard and translated into technical characteristics.
-The technical characteristics are handled by the company through the design function, or better still, through a cross functional team that includes sales, marketing, design engineering, manufacturing engineering, and operations.
+The technical characteristics are handled by the company through the design function, or better still, through a cross-functional team that includes sales, marketing, design engineering, manufacturing engineering, and operations.
 This activity should focus the product or service on satisfying customer requirements.
 QFD is a tool for the entire organization to use.
 It is flexible and customized for each case and works well for manufactured products and in the service industry.
-The possible benefits for using the QFD process are:
+The possible benefits of using the QFD process are:

 - Creates a customer driven environment